 - Funding your global dream team

-Hiring remote employees is an effective way for US-based companies to tap into the global talent pool and access highly skilled, English-speaking foreign nationals.
+Hiring remote employees is an effective way for US-based companies to tap into the global talent pool and access highly skilled, English-speaking foreign nationals and employees outside the US.
 Hiring remotely has multiple benefits including cost savings on office space, more flexible work hours, and improved morale among employees.

 Begin by considering the skills that you need to attract, and use that to define the parameters of your search.
 For example, the Czech Republic and Romania both offer large populations of skilled developers who speak English proficiently.